Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Learning Rate Matters, Really

-Crucially, LoRA initialization variants establish specific training starting points $\boldsymbol{\theta}_0$, resulting in distinct $\mathbf{g}(\boldsymbol{\theta}_0)$, $\mathbf{H}(\boldsymbol{\theta}_0)$, and subsequent training trajectories compared to vanilla LoRA.
+Notably, LoRA initialization variants establish specific training starting points $\boldsymbol{\theta}_0$, resulting in distinct $\mathbf{g}(\boldsymbol{\theta}_0)$, $\mathbf{H}(\boldsymbol{\theta}_0)$, and subsequent training trajectories compared to vanilla LoRA.
+Similarly, while LoRA variants based on architectural modifications or optimization adjustments could share the same $\mathbf{g}(\boldsymbol{\theta}_0)$ and $\mathbf{H}(\boldsymbol{\theta}_0)$ as vanilla LoRA, their subsequent gradient and Hessian evolution throughout training may naturally deviate from LoRA due to the unique forward designs or update rules.
 Therefore, different methods theoretically require their respective calibrations of $\eta$ to ensure efficient convergence, motivating our decision to perform learning rate tuning for a fair and reliable head-to-head comparison across methods.